Donovan Peoples-Jones Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Against the Bengals, Peoples-Jones has averaged 47.3 receiving yards per game over his three career matchups, 3.8 more than his over/under for Sunday's game.
+- In his three matchups against the Bengals, Peoples-Jones' 47.3 receiving yards average is 3.8 more than his over/under for Sunday's game (43.5).

-- Peoples-Jones, in three matchups, had a touchdown catch twice.
-But he did not have multiple TDs in either of those games.
+- In three matchups versus the Bengals, Peoples-Jones has had a touchdown catch twice, but never more than one in any single game.

-- The 270.1 yards per game the Bengals are giving up through the air makes them the NFL's 27th-ranked pass defense.
+- The Bengals are allowing 270.1 passing yards per game this year, the NFL's 27th-ranked pass defense.

-- At 1.5 passing TDs conceded per game, the Bengals defense is ranked 15th in the NFL.
+- The Bengals have given up 24 touchdowns through the air (1.5 per game).
+They are 15th in the NFL in that category.

 Recent Performances

-- In last week's game against the Steelers, Peoples-Jones was targeted five times and recorded three catches for 76 yards (25.3 yards per catch).
+- In last week's game against the Steelers, Peoples-Jones was targeted five times and racked up three catches for 76 yards (25.3 yards per catch).

-- Over his last three games, Peoples-Jones has 129 receiving yards on eight receptions (19 targets), averaging 43.0 yards per game.
+- Over his last three games, Peoples-Jones' 19 targets have resulted in eight receptions for 129 yards (43.0 ypg).

 Peoples-Jones' Cleveland Teammates